JSsixtyfour/smashremix/readme.md

 - This toggle allows for them to be included.

 #### Toggle Name: _Random Select With Variants_

+### Player Tags
+- Can store up to 20 names (which are be selected via Character Menu Panel).

 ## Practice
 ### Hold to Exit Training